Overview

 Exchange Traded Fund Risks

-addition to these general risks, there are risks specific to each ETF, which are described in the relevant
+In addition to these general risks, there are risks specific to each ETF, which are described in the

-represents an interest in those securities.
-This could occur with equities, commodities, fixed income,
+ETF that represents an interest in those securities.
+This could occur with equities,

-futures, or other investments the fund can hold on behalf of the shareholders.
+commodities, fixed income, futures, or other investments the fund can hold on behalf of the

-fluctuations in currency exchange rates, differences in generally accepted accounting principles, or
+unfavorable fluctuations in currency exchange rates, differences in generally accepted

-yield performance of their respective underlying indexes, the funds may not be able to exactly
+price and yield performance of their respective underlying indexes, the funds may not be

 Risk of Investing in Funds